skillrepos/copilot-hands-on/labs.md

 10. Go ahead and click on the "Fix using Copilot" option.

-11. After a few moments, it will propose a fix that you can just accept (via the Accept button).
+11. After a few moments, it should propose a fix that you can just accept (via the Accept button).
 You can also click on the *Show Changes* icon to see before/after for the proposed changes.
+(If it doesn't propose a fix in the dialog, you can skip to step 12 and use the /fix command in chat instead.)

 ![Fixing with Copilot](./images/cdd107a.png?raw=true "Fixing with Copilot")